Aurornis 4 months ago

 Sure, they could come up with something that says "our PDS will not accept backdated events", but they will not be able to stop someone else to set up a server that does that without any issue.

-• pfraze a day ago
+• pfraze 4 months ago

 Network authority models are more nuanced than “nobody can tell me what to do” vs “one person controls everything.”

-• rglullis a day ago
+• rglullis 4 months ago

 Indeed, but you are not answering the question: how can you reconcile the idea that ATProto is meant to be decentralized (i.e, no single authority) and at the same time have rules that are enforced (purely by software, I'm not arguing that rules could be enforced socially) by any particular server?